 Symptoms of ADHD in adults and children vary by individual and range from mild to severe.

 The exact cause of ADHD isn't known.
 Experts do know that there are changes in the brains of people with the condition.
 It is not caused by home or school situations or by poor parenting.

 There is no single test used to diagnose ADHD.
 It is diagnosed after a child has shown some or all of symptoms of ADHD on a regular basis for more than 6 months.

 The diagnosis of ADHD involves the gathering of information from several sources, including school, caregivers, and parents.
 The health care provider will consider how a child's behavior compares with that of other children the same age.

-The health care provider will also do a physical exam to look for any medical problems that may affect a child's behavior.
+The health care provider will do a physical exam to look for any medical problems that may affect a child's behavior.
 A child may also be given neurological testing and/or a noninvasive brain scan.